My mom’s house is in Martinsville, IN. During a healthy economy, the house was worth around $200,000. It requires some repair.

-Good questions.
+Good questions!
 You would pay for the appraisal, so a little investigation first does not hurt.
-If you live in an area where there have been recent sales of house like yours, see what they are selling for.
+If you live in an area with recent sales of houses like yours, see what they are selling for.

-Sometimes local real estate professionals can really be of help, but you want to look only at closed sales of similar properties.
-If they are all selling around $150,000, that will give you an idea of where your value will be.
+Sometimes local real estate professionals can help, but you want to look only at closed sales of similar properties.
+If they sell for around $150,000, that will give you an idea of your value.